 One Last Smoke: Variation; Sean had saved a bottle of Scotch to share with Daitetsu if they succeeded with Operation Plantagenet.
 He tosses away the bottle into the sea as an offering to his fallen friend.

 Eita Nadaka (Voiced by Hirofumi Tanaka)

 Ascended Extra: Went from a non-playable secondary character in the first game to a "sub-commander" of a battleship in the sequel.

 Another bridge operator, specifically communications support, aboard the Hagane.

-Breakout Character: Of sorts; she had more lines than Eita (who has been in Original Generation since his debut in the first game) and even managed to make it into the second ending of The Inspector instead of him.
+Breakout Character: Of sorts; she has more lines than Eita (who has been in Original Generation since his debut in the first game) and even makes it into the second ending of The Inspector instead of him.

 Canon Foreigner: Debuts in The Inspector; however, she appears in the Second Original Generation, rendering her a...